 Every time I feel my powerlessness and inability to influence people directly, I become more keenly aware of the necessity of my own holocaust.

 Sure enough, God honoured her willingness to suffer for her people, the Church, the world.
 She and her sister Rosa – who had followed Edith into the Faith and Carmel – were smuggled across the border into Holland, for their safety.
-But in a direct response to the Dutch bishops speaking out forcefully against the Nazi persecution, the Nazis decreed that Catholics, especially those of ‘non-Aryan’ lineage – would suffer and pay the price.
+But in a direct response to the Dutch bishops speaking out forcefully against the Nazi persecution, the Nazis decreed that Catholics, especially those of ‘non-Aryan’ lineage – would suffer and pay the price (which is what Pope Pius XII had feared).
 Sister Theresa and her sister were arrested in their own chapel and, with 987 others, taken to Auschwitz, where they were sent to eternity in the horrors of the gas chambers, likely on this day, August 9th, in 1942.
-There are reports of Sister Teresa’s equanimity, walking calmly through the death camp, comforting mothers and their daughters in those few days of horror, and we may trust that Sister Benedicta took many with her to heaven.
+There are reports of Sister Teresa’s equanimity, walking calmly through the death camp in her Carmelite habit, comforting mothers and their daughters in those few days of horror, and we may trust that Sister Benedicta took many with her to heaven.

 Teresa Benedicta was canonized as a martyr for the Faith by Pope Saint John Paul II on October 11, 1998, after a remarkable miraculous cure, and was declared also one of the primary patrons of Europe.
 Her remarkable life and spiritual pilgrimage provide a ‘sign’ for all of us, that the path to paradise is through the Christ and His Church – and the Cross.
 Even if the graces therefrom flow into those souls outside the Church’s visible confines, once one becomes aware of this necessity, this is the road they must trod – the Way, the Truth and the Life.
 After all, once you discover, like Teresa, that ‘this is the truth‘, why would you not?